 - The Mutual Funds having an aggregate of securities worth Rs.10 crore or more as on the latest balancesheet date, shall subject to such instructions as may be issued from time to time by SEBI, settle their transactions only through dematerialised securities.
-The Mutual Fund shall enter into transactions relating to Government Securities only in dematerialised form. - The Mutual Fund shall get the securities purchased or transferred in the name of the Mutual Fund on account of the Scheme, wherever investments are intended to be of long-term nature. - Save as otherwise expressly provided under SEBI (MF) Regulations, the Mutual Fund shall not advance any loans for any purpose. - The Scheme shall not invest more than 10% of its NAV in case of the equity shares or equity related instruments of any company.
-Provided that the limit of 10% will not be applicable for the investments in case of Index Fund or sector or industry specific scheme.
-In case of sector or industry specific scheme, the upper ceiling on investments may be in accordance with the weightage of the scrips in the representative sectoral index or sub index as disclosed in the SID or 10% of the NAV of the scheme, whichever is higher.

-• As per SEBI (MF) Regulations, the Mutual Fund under all its Scheme(s) will not own more than 10% of any company's paid up capital carrying voting rights.

-Provided that the Sponsor of the Fund, its associate or group company including the asset management company of the Fund, through the Scheme(s) of the Fund or otherwise, individually or collectively, directly or indirectly, shall not have 10% or more of the share- holding or voting rights in the asset management company or the trustee company of any other mutual fund.
+The Mutual Fund shall enter into transactions relating to Government Securities only in dematerialised form. - The Mutual Fund shall get the securities purchased or transferred in the name of the Mutual Fund on account of the Scheme, wherever investments are intended to be of long-term nature. - Save as otherwise expressly provided under SEBI (MF) Regulations, the Mutual Fund shall not advance any loans for any purpose. - The Scheme being sectoral in nature, the upper ceiling on investments made will be in accordance with their weightage in the Benchmark Index or 10% of the NAV of the Scheme, whichever is higher. - As per SEBI (MF) Regulations, the Mutual Fund under all its Scheme(s) will not own more than 10% of any company's paid up capital carrying voting rights.
+Provided that the Sponsor of the Fund, its associate or group company including the asset management company of the Fund, through the Scheme(s) of the Fund or otherwise, individually or collectively, directly or indirectly, shall not have 10% or more of the share-holding or voting rights in the asset management company or the trustee company of any other mutual fund.